AlineCoutinho/site/content/project/R Tutorials/index.md

 ---

 These tutorials were designed as supplementary materials for my courses in Sociology.
-They include information about R and RStudio installation, R packages, and introductory principles and procedures of data summarization, analysis and visualization.
+They include information about R and RStudio installation, R packages, and introductory principles and procedures of data summarization, analysis, and visualization.

 Learning outcomes:
  - To be able to download R and RStudio in a desktop;